5 Ways to Get Paid to Travel the World

 Websites like Auto Driveaway, list vehicles that need to be delivered across the country.
 The vehicle has a full tank of gas when you pick it up, and you have a set number of days to get it to its destination.
 While this gig doesn't pay in cash, it does allow you to skip the expense of a car rental and your first fill up.

 Want to earn cash as a transporter?
 UShip.com allows you to bid on shipping jobs big and small.
 There's no cost to sign up as a carrier, and there are no special requirements to join.
 Anyone can be a transporter.

 Become a Mystery Shopper

 You've probably heard of mystery shopping before.
 It's when a company hires you to pose as a regular customer, so you can evaluate the service you received and report your experience back to the company.
 Most mystery shopping assignments involve restaurants and stores, but there are vacation mystery shop assignments, too.
 In most cases, these involve posing as someone interested in purchasing a time-share.
 You attend a time-share presentation.
-Then, you submit a survey afterwards to let the company know if the sales staff stuck to the script.
+Then, you submit a survey afterward to let the company know if the sales staff stuck to the script.

 Payment varies from company to company, but usually includes free lodging, money towards your transportation expenses and a small fee.
 These types of shops go to experienced mystery shoppers, so you'll need to cut your teeth on a bunch of restaurant and store shops, before you'll even be considered for something big like this.
 But it's definitely something to work towards.